Use olive Oil instead of Vegetable Oil

 In most baked goods, extra virgin olive oil can be substituted for butter or margarine.
 You will have to carefully add the oil to the recipe using the ratio of three parts extra virgin olive oil being equal to four parts butter.
 If the baking recipe calls for eight tablespoons of butter, you will substitute six tablespoons of olive oil.

-Incorporating gourmet olive oil in your baking recipes is best if you’re using high quality extra virgins such as those offered at Oliviers&Co.
-Using a low quality olive oil is akin to cooking with a wine that you wouldn’t want to drink.
-As chefs know, low-quality oils can bring with them an overpowering taste that can noticeably change the flavor of your baked goods.
+Incorporating gourmet olive oil in your baking recipes is best if you’re using high-quality extra virgins such as those offered at Oliviers&Co.
+Using low-quality olive oil is akin to cooking with a wine that you wouldn’t want to drink.
+As chefs know, low-quality oils can bring an overpowering taste that can noticeably change the flavor of your baked goods.

 Experiment with adding extra virgin olive oils to your recipes and gauge the reaction of your diners when they sample your baked goods with the delicious, nuanced flavor that only gourmet olive oil can bring.